alitawash/ask-your-pdf/README.md

 To run the AskYourPDF application locally, follow these steps:

 Prerequisites
--Python 3.x
+- 1. Python 3.x
--OpenAI API key
+- 2. OpenAI API key

 Installation
 -Clone this repository to your local machine.